 - As all the elements of the array are stored in the consecutive memory location, we can access its element using index values.

-Answer: The data structure is applied everywhere and even every operating system needs data structure to design the basic operation.
-Data structure provides an efficient way to design operating systems, A.I machines, compilers, databases, graphics, and statistical tools.
+Answer: The data structure is applied everywhere and even every operating system needs a data structure to perform basic operations on data.
+Data structure provides an efficient way to design operating systems, AI machines, compilers, databases, graphics, and statistical tools.

 - LIFO: LIFO stands for Last In First Out, and it is a technique to implement a stack data structure where the element added last in the structure would be accessed first.

-- FIFO: FIFO stands for First In First Out and it is a contradiction of LIFO, in FIFO the element inserted first in the structure would be accessed first.
+- FIFO: FIFO stands for First In First Out and it is opposite to LIFO.
+In FIFO, the element inserted first in the structure would be accessed first.

-Answer: A binary tree is a tree data structure where each node has at most two child nodes, which also refer as right and left node.
+Answer: A binary tree is a tree data structure where each node has at most two child nodes, which are also referred to as right and left nodes.

-Question: Which data structure Recursion use to perform its task?
+15. Which data structure is Recursion used to perform its task?

-Answer: Recursion is a technique in which a function calls itself again and again until a base condition becomes true, and at the backend Recursion technique use stack Data Structure to perform its task.
+Answer: Recursion is a technique in which a function calls itself again and again until a base condition becomes true, and at the backend, the Recursion technique uses the stack data structure to perform its task.